BolajiAyodeji/Blogposts/ckf7szmln015l5gs1hs1a2z95.md

 The contents of the **node_modules** directory with the initial **32K** size compressed into the archive will result in a **174M** size.

-## How to Zip a File or Directory and Compress with GZIP
+## How to Create an Archive and Compress with GZIP

 By default, we want our archive files to be compressed and produce lesser file sizes (I do, don't you? 😌); however, the previous command only collected the files into the archive.
 To compress your final archive, you'll append the `-z` flag, which will use GZIP to automatically compress the archive and produce a `.tar.gz` file.